Our business

 • informing of any changes to information previously provided, e.g. change of address

-• checking any information that we may send out from time to time, giving details of information that is being kept and processed
+• checking any information that PIRC may send out from time to time, giving details of information that is being kept and processed

-Information stored on enquirers/applicants/employees should be reviewed regularly to ensure it is accurate and up to date.
-All documents, whether hand written or stored in emails (current or deleted) are potentially disclosable in the event of a subject access request.
+Data relating to enquirers/applicants/employees should be reviewed regularly to ensure it is accurate and up to date.
+All documents, whether handwritten or stored in emails (current or deleted) are potentially disclosable in the event of a subject access request.

 8. Data Security

-Personal data held by the PIRC which relates to others should be kept in accordance with an appropriate level of security, taking into account the nature of the information and the harm that might result from unauthorised disclosure.
+Personal data held by PIRC which relates to others should be kept in accordance with an appropriate level of security, considering the nature of the information and the harm that might result from unauthorised disclosure.

 The need to ensure that data is kept securely means that precautions must be taken against physical loss or damage, and both access and disclosure must be restricted.